John Buckeridge

 John Buckeridge (c.
-1562 – 23 May 1631) was an English churchman.
+1562 – 23 May 1631) was an English churchman and theologian.

 Biography

-He was a son of William Buckeridge of Basildon, Berkshire, but was born in Draycot Cerne, Wiltshire.
-He was educated at the Merchant Taylors' School, Northwood and at St John's College, Oxford, his maternal grandfather being cousin to the founder, Sir Thomas White.
+John Buckeridge was born c.
+1562 in Draycot Foliat, the son of William Buckeridge of Draycot Foliat and his wife Elizabeth Buckeridge (née Kibblewhite).
+His paternal grandparents were John Buckeridge of Basildon, Berkshire, who died c.
+1574 and his wife Agnes, who died c.
+1576.
+His maternal grandfather was Thomas Kibblewhite of Basildon, Berkshire.
+He was educated at the Merchant Taylors' School, Northwood and then at St John's College, Oxford, Thomas Kibblewhite, his maternal grandfather was first cousin to the founder, Sir Thomas White.
 He became a fellow of his college, and acted as tutor to William Laud, whose opinions were perhaps shaped by Buckeridge.
 After Oxford, Buckeridge held several livings, and was highly esteemed by King James I, whose chaplain he became.

 In 1605 Buckeridge was elected President of St. John's College, a position which he vacated on being made bishop of Rochester in 1611.
 He was transferred to the bishopric of Ely in 1628, and died on 23 May 1631.

 The bishop won some fame as a theologian and a controversialist.
 Among his intimate friends was Bishop Lancelot Andrewes, whose Ninety-six Sermons were published by Laud and Buckeridge in 1629.